 |Our Services range through :-

-Welcoming visitors – planned or casual ‘drop-ins’.
-Usually, one of our friendly volunteers will guide you.
+Welcoming visitors – please pre-book so that we can ensure one of our friendly volunteers is available to guide you.
 Have a quick look round our workshop and our Visitor Centre.

 Providing actual practical work for people from all walks of life – refurbishing old artefacts and boats and one-off interesting projects to raise funds to support our other work – click HERE